The Mental Challenges of Golf

 If golf rewarded daydreaming, we’d all be scratch golfers.

-But golf demands focus—on one shot, at one moment, with one clear intention.
-That’s hard when your brain wants to replay your triple bogey from two holes ago or fast-forward to the clubhouse beer.
+But golf demands focus on one shot, at one moment, with one clear goal.
+That’s tough when your mind wants to replay your triple bogey from earlier or jump ahead to thoughts of a clubhouse drink.
+Only on the shot in front of you.

-- Pick a very specific target
+• Pick a very specific target.

-- Breathe before you swing
+• Breathe before you swing.

 “You can’t hit the shot you just messed up, and you can’t hit the one coming next.”